saulpw/visidata/docs/columns.md

 ###

 - `:` adds new columns derived from splitting the current column at positions defined by a *regex pattern*.
 The current row will be used to infer the number of columns that will be created.
 - `;` adds new columns derived from pulling the contents of the current column which match the *regex within capture groups*.
+The new columns are named using the capture group index, or if named capture groups are used, the capture group names.
 This command also requires an example row.
 - `*` followed by *regex*`/`*substring* replaces the text which matches the capture groups in *regex* with the contents of *substring*. *substring* may include backreferences (*\1* etc).

 ## [How do I substitute text in my column]